SpudMillions/new_kidd/content/privacy-policy.md

 ---
 title: 'Privacy Policy'
-date: 2025-01-15T08:00:00+00:00
+date: 2025-02-08T08:00:00+00:00
 layout: privacy-policy

 ---
-## TCR Privacy Policy and Terms &amp; Conditions for SMS texting
-Effective Date: 01/16/2025

-Kidd &amp; Kidd CPAs (&quot;we,&quot; &quot;us,&quot; or &quot;our&quot;) is committed to protecting your privacy.
-This Privacy
-Policy explains how we collect, use, and share information when you use our SMS services.

-1. **Information We Collect**
-- Personal Information: We may collect your name, phone number, and any other details you provide when signing up for our SMS services.
-- Usage Data: We may collect information about how you interact with our SMS messages, such as the time and date of your interactions, message content, and delivery status.

-2. **How We Use Your Information**
-- To send SMS notifications
-- To respond to your inquiries or requests.
-- To improve our services and provide better customer support.

-3. **Sharing Your Information**
-- We do not sell, trade or share your personal information.
-The phone numbers collected for SMS consent will not be shared with third parties of affiliates for marketing purposes.

-4. **Data Security**
-- We implement appropriate technical and organizational measures to protect your data from unauthorized access, use, or disclosure.

-5. **Your Rights**
-- You have the right to opt out of receiving SMS messages by replying &quot;STOP&quot; to any message you receive from us.
-- You may request access to or deletion of your personal data by contacting us at Mark@kiddandkiddcpa.com

-6. **Changes to This Privacy Policy**
-- We may update this Privacy Policy from time to time.
-Changes will be posted with an updated &quot;Effective Date&quot; at the top.

-## Terms &amp; Conditions
-Effective Date: 01/16/2025

-By subscribing to our SMS services, you agree to the following terms and conditions:
-1. **Service Description**
-- Our SMS service provides updates, promotions, and notifications directly to your mobile device.

-2. **Consent to Receive Messages**
-- By opting in, you agree to receive recurring SMS messages from us.
-Standard message and data rates may apply.
-You must text us first at 989-751-9547 to provide consent to receive message from us.

-3. **Opt-Out**
-- You may opt out at any time by replying &quot;STOP&quot; to any SMS message.
-After opting out, you will no longer receive messages from us.

-4. **User Responsibilities**
-- Ensure that the phone number you provide is accurate and that you have the authority to opt into our SMS service.

-5. **Prohibited Use**
-- You agree not to use our SMS service for any unlawful or abusive purposes.

-6. **Liability**
-- We are not liable for any delays or failures in the delivery of messages due to network issues, carrier restrictions, or unforeseen circumstances.

-7. **Amendments**
-- We reserve the right to update these Terms &amp; Conditions at any time.
-Changes will be effective upon posting.

-8. **Contact Us**
-- If you have questions or concerns, please contact us at:

-Kidd &amp; Kidd CPAs
-103 N. Center Ave
-Gaylord, MI 49735
-989-751-9547

-By using our SMS service, you acknowledge that you have read and agree to these Privacy Policy and Terms &amp; Conditions.
+Effective Date: 01.01.2025

+At Kidd &amp; Kidd CPAs (&quot;we,&quot; &quot;our,&quot; &quot;us&quot;), your privacy is our priority.
+This Privacy Policy explains how we collect, use, and protect your information when you visit our website or use our services.

+## 1. INFORMATION WE COLLECT
+We may collect the following types of information:
+### a.
+Personal Information
+When you contact us, sign up for services, or subscribe to communications, we may
+collect:
+- Name
+- Email address
+- Phone number (including SMS opt-ins)
+- Address
+- Payment or billing information (for service payments)
+### b.
+Non-Personal Information
+When you interact with our website, we may automatically collect:
+- Browser type and version
+- IP address
+- Pages visited
+- Device information
+- Cookies and similar technologies
+### 2. HOW WE USE YOUR INFORMATION
+We use the information collected to:
+- Provide services to you.
+- Communicate with you, including SMS alerts.
+- Improve our website and services.
+- Process payments securely.
+- Comply with legal requirements.

+### 3. HOW WE SHARE YOUR INFORMATION
+We do not sell your personal information.
+We may share your information with:
+- Legal authorities if required to comply with applicable laws or protect our rights.

+### 4. YOUR CHOICES
+You have the following options regarding your data:
+- Opt-Out of Communications: Reply STOP to unsubscribe from SMS messages or contact us at Mark@kiddandkiddcpa.com.
+- Access or Update Information: Contact us at 989.751.9547 to request updates to your personal information.
+- Disable Cookies: Adjust your browser settings to disable cookies, though this may affect website functionality.

+### 5. DATA SECURITY
+We implement appropriate security measures to protect your information.
+While we strive to protect your data, no method of transmission over the internet is 100% secure.

+### 6. THIRD-PARTY LINKS
+Our website may include links to third-party websites.
+We are not responsible for the privacy practices or content of those websites.
+Please review their privacy policies before sharing your information.

+### 7. CHILDREN&#39;S PRIVACY
+Our website and services are not intended for individuals under the age of 13.
+We do not knowingly collect personal information from children.

+### 8. UPDATES TO THIS PRIVACY POLICY
+We may update this Privacy Policy from time to time.
+Changes will be posted on this page with the updated effective date.

+### 9. CONTACT US

+If you have questions or concerns about this Privacy Policy, please contact us:

+Email: Mark@kiddandkiddcpa.com

+Phone: 989.751.9547

+Address: 103 N. Center Ave, Gaylord, MI 49735